microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

     ![Analyze this visual.](./Media/AnalyzeThisVisual.png)

-1. From the copied query, we are able to view the **DAX Query** that was sent to the analysis services database instance.
+1. From the copied query, we are able to view the **DAX Query** that was sent to the analysis services database engine.

     ```dax
     // DAX Query